Unlock Adventure for All: A Guide to Accessibility Tourism Standards

 • Seek Expert Guidance: Engage accessibility consultants to assess your facilities and practices.

-UN Tourism offers six free guidelines for accessible travel, containing recommendations for key players in the tourism sector UN Tourism.
+UN Tourism offers six free guidelines for accessible travel, containing recommendations for key players in the tourism sector.

 These guidelines put the International ISO 21902:2021 Standard on Accessible Tourism in the spotlight.